kotaaaa/github_resume/README_EN.md

 ## **Objective**

-I am Software Developer with 2.5 year's experience in E-Commerce industry.
-I am mainly involved in the back-end development of item's inventory management and order transfer, but also in the front-end and infrastructure areas.
-I am also well versed in operational tasks such as load test and parameter tuning of middleware such as Nginx, Kubernetes.
-In graduate school and undergraduate project, I was engaged in research on data mining using natural language processing for 3 years.
+I am Software Developer with 2.5 years' experience in the E-Commerce industry.
+I am mainly involved in the back-end development of item inventory management and order transfer, but also in the front-end and infrastructure areas.
+I am also well versed in operational tasks such as load tests and parameter tuning of middleware such as Nginx, and Kubernetes.
+In graduate school, I was engaged in research on data mining using natural language processing.
 I was selected as a JASSO scholarship recipient for exemption from repayment for my achievements during my studies, including external presentations at peer-reviewed international conferences.
 Currently, I would like to get an opportunity to work as a backend engineer to work on new product development.

 ## **Hard Skills**